 I am Amy.
 I am a wife, mother, friend, daughter, sister, runner, home cook, knitter, photographer, and, at times, a blogger.
 These are the things that define me.
 I wouldn’t know how to not be them or who to be without them.
-I have been married to my best friend for 14 years.
+I have been married to my best friend for 15 years.
 While I have an education and significant work experience, I have been working in the trenches raising boys for the past decade.
-My boys are: Marley (10), Brodie (8), Cale (6), and Perry (3).
-We share our home with our dog, Dink, and our cat, Hobbes.
-Although Matt and I grew up together in Pittsburgh, PA, we now reside in the plains of Illinois.
+My boys are: Marley (10), Brodie (9), Cale (7), and Perry (4).
+We share our home with our dogs, Dink and Sadie, our cat, Hobbes, and our bearded dragon, Ziggy.
+Although Matt and I grew up together in Pittsburgh, PA and had 2 babies in the plains of Illinois, we now reside in beautiful Boise, Idaho.

 Running is my newest form of self-identification.
 I began running just about 5 years ago.
 Before that I couldn’t run a mile straight or in under 12 minutes.
 One day as I plugged away on the elliptical I saw a girl running on the treadmill.
 So free.
 So effortless.
 So fluid.
 That’s what I wanted.
 So I began.
 I ran and I ran.
 Somewhere in all those miles I found a part of myself.
 A part that I don’t know how I ever lived without.
 Now I run and I run freely, effortlessly, fluidly …at least some days.